Human Rights Complaints

 If any party (the Complainant, the Respondent, or the Commission) disagrees with a Board of Adjudication decision, they can appeal the decision to the Supreme Court of Yukon.
 The notice of appeal must be filed with the Court within 30 days of the Board’s written decision.

-In an appeal, the Court can only consider questions of law the Board of Adjudication made, but not questions of facts.
+In an appeal, the Court can only consider questions of law the Board of Adjudication made but not questions of fact.
 The Court can agree with or set aside a decision of the Board.
-It can also order another hearing.
+It can also order a new hearing before a Board of Adjudication.

 Unique Circumstances

-The process described above is the process that the vast majority of complaints follow.
+The process described above is the process that most complaints follow.
 However, the Commission may ask a Board of Adjudication to decide the complaint in certain circumstances without an investigation, such as:

 • where a speedy resolution is needed because of urgent circumstances;